 It is obvious that glomerular filtration rate (GFR) measures how well the kidneys remove the waste from blood.
 Since GFR is an evaluation of kidney function, special formulae have been developed to estimate GFR.
 The two best known equations are the equation published by Cockcroft-Gault in 1976 and the most recent equation published by Levey et al. in 1999 using data from the Modification of Diet in Renal Disease (MDRD) study.
 The creatinine-based Cockcroft-Gault and MDRD equations are widely used to estimate GFR in general populations.
 The MDRD study-equation is considered the gold-standard in nephrology.
 The MDRD study estimates GFR in comparison to its measurement by the iothalamate method, whereas the Cockcroft-Gault equation estimates creatinine clearance — which is not identical to the eGFR (estimated GFR) in the narrow sense.

 The most commonly used formulas to calculate creatinine clearance (CCr) and glomerular filtration rate (GFR) are the Cockcroft-Gault (C&G) and MDRD (Modification of Diet in Renal Disease) formulas which tend to underestimate renal function by approximately 25% to 30% at its upper limit in normal individuals as well as patients with chronic kidney disease.
 The Cockcroft-Gault formula, derived with adjusted body weight [AjBW ref № 31] instead of total body weight (TBW), performs best.
 Creatinine clearance measured from 24-hour urine samples is associated with problems when determining the glomerular filtration rate.
 Improper urine collection is a major factor which could significantly affect the final result.
-Nonetheless, 24-hour urine collection is unfortunately still the method that is frequently used in many clinics and hospitals to evaluate renal function.
+Nonetheless, 24-hour urine collection is unfortunately still the method that is frequently used by many clinics and hospitals to evaluate renal function.